xcart/xcart-docs/_pages/kb_en/seo_and_promotion/submitting_your_shop_to_search_engines.md

 For more info on sitemaps, see [http://www.sitemaps.org](http://www.sitemaps.org).

-# Automated re-generation of XML sitemap
+# Automated Re-generation of XML Sitemap
 Your store's generated XML sitemap will be re-generated automatically every 24 hours if you have properly configured your server to periodically run X-Cart's script for periodic tasks **console.php** (for example, by cron).
 For more info on that, see {% link "Сonfiguring your server to run scheduled X-Cart tasks" ref_lLqNzAaq %}